Kn4ughty/Lumin/README.md

 ```

+# How to use

+Run the program by typing `make run` or just `make`.
+To set up a keybind, refer to your desktop enviroment.

+The default state for the app is app searching, where your query is used to sort through your installed applications.
+To run your app, just either click on it, or press tab until it is selected.
+(see reccomendations heading for why you cant just press enter)

+The main feature that differentiates Lumin is that its modes are selected via text prefixes.

+- `;d` for dictionary module
+- `;c` OR `/` for the calculator module
+(These prefixes can be edited in the config.)

+The config file is located at `~/.config/lumin/config.toml`.
+You can also theme the app by creating a file at `~/.config/lumin/index.css`.
+If you are editing a theme, you probably want the GTK inspector up which can be accessed by running the program with `make run-debug`.

 # TODO
 ## For beta release

 - [x] App icons
 - [x] Theming based on file name in config
 - [x] Configurable css
-- [ ] Handle case where .config doesnt exist
+- [ ] Handle case where .config dir doesnt exist
-- [ ] Configurable settings
-    - [ ] Configurable module prefixes
-    - [ ] gtk4-layer-shell toggle
 - [ ] Do the ugly workaround for only pressing enter to run
-- [ ] Code cleanup (rename things, remove old code comments etc.)
 - [ ] Copy result of math module to clipbard

 ## For later
 - [ ] Support [rofi dmenu](https://github.com/davatorium/rofi/wiki/dmenu_specs)
 - [ ] Web searching (i.e !w car -> https://en.wikipedia.org/wiki/car)
-- [ ] Probably do an entire re-write of the program in a better language.
+- [ ] Probably do an entire re-write of the program in a faster language.
+    I am very limited by pythons performance just from having to load GTK, even ignoring everything else.